 Well, the jury has returned its verdict and the news is almost universally bad; while smokers and drinkers will be able to celebrate being able to bring back duty free booze and cigs, almost everyone else is going to find driving in Europe more expensive, more difficult, and bureaucratic – and that includes the pooch...

 Here’s my take on the situation, and the steps you can take to avoid being stranded if you intend to drive abroad after Brexit.

 What’s the problem with the UK driving licences and driving abroad post-Brexit?

-The problem is that your UK driving licence might not be accepted throughout European Union (EU) and the European Economic Area (EEA) after Britain leaves at the end of October.
+The UK Government has confirmed that your UK driving licence will not be accepted throughout European Union (EU) and Norway from 1 January 2021.
 This will be an issue if you live out there, or if you are considering driving through a European country on holiday or for work.

 The AA estimates that up to half-a-million ex-pats will be affected, making it a genuine and largely misunderstood problem.